The Index of Economic Freedom focuses on four key aspects of the economic environment over which governments typically

 - The total tax burden as a percentage of GDP.

 Each of these numerical variables is weighted equally as one-third of the component score.
 This equal weighting allows a country to achieve a score as high as 67 based on two of the factors even if it receives a score of 0 on the third.

 Fiscal freedom scores are calculated with a quadratic cost function to reflect the diminishing revenue returns from very high rates of taxation.
-The data for each factor are converted to a 100-point scale using the following equation:
+The data for each sub-factor are converted to a 100-point scale using the following equation:

 Fiscal Freedomij = 100 – α (Factorij)

 where Fiscal Freedomij represents the fiscal freedom in country i for factor j; Factorij represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
 The minimum score for each sub-factor is zero, which is not represented in the printed equation but was utilized because it means that no single high tax burden will make the other two sub-factors irrelevant.

 For information on tax burden as a percentage of GDP, the primary sources are Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook 2014; International Monetary Fund, Staff Country Report, “Selected Issues,” and Staff Country Report, “Article IV Consultation,” 2011–2014; Asian Development Bank, Key Indicators for Asia and the Pacific, 2011–2014; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean, 2011–2014; and individual contacts from government agencies and multinational organizations such as the IMF and the World Bank.